1:1 Home-based ABA Therapy

 Natural Environment Treatment is Considered Best-Practice

-- A child tends to be most comfortable in a familiar environment making building rapport with treatment team easier.
+- A child tends to be most comfortable in a familiar environment.

-- The treatment team can observe the child’s strengths and deficits in the context of the child’s natural setting.
+- The treatment team can observe the child’s strengths and deficits in their natural setting.

-- The home makes it easier for us to identify the immediate deficits that should be targeted to gain independence through the day.
+- We are able to identify the immediate behaviors that should be targeted to gain independence through the day.

 - Parents/siblings/other family members and caretakers get support through training of teaching strategies and interventions.